Frequently Asked Questions

 • My office is located at 1650 38th Street, Suite 100E, Boulder, CO 80301.
 I serve clients throughout the Boulder area, including Longmont, Lafayette, Louisville, Broomfield, and the greater Denver metro area.
 Colorado residents statewide are welcome via telehealth option

 • Your first session is an opportunity for us to get to know each other.
-We will talk about what brings you to therapy, your history with loss, and what you are hoping to gain from our work together.
+We will talk about what brings you to therapy, your history, and what you are hoping to gain from our work together.
 There is no pressure to share more than you are comfortable with.
 My goal is simply to create a safe, welcoming space where you feel heard and understood.